fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - ``#longonly`` causes the last integer option to be stored in ``_flag_longonly``.

-After parsing the arguments the ``argv`` var is set with local scope to any values not already consumed during flag processing.
-If there are no unbound values the var is set but ``count $argv`` will be zero.
+After parsing the arguments the ``argv`` variable is set with local scope to any values not already consumed during flag processing.
+If there are no unbound values the variable is set but ``count $argv`` will be zero.

 If an error occurs during argparse processing it will exit with a non-zero status and print error messages to stderr.